Jia Nanfeng

-Jia Nanfeng (257 – 13 May 300), nicknamed Shi (峕), was a Chinese empress consort.
+Jia Nanfeng (257 (Note: According to Jia Nanfeng's biography in Book of Jin, she was two years older than Sima Zhong.
+Since Sima Zhong was born in 259, her birth year should be 257.
+Vol. 79 of Zizhi Tongjian also recorded that Jia was two years older than Sima Zhong, but also indicated that she was 15 (by East Asian reckoning) when she became Crown Princess in April 272.) – 13 May 300), nicknamed Shi (峕), was a Chinese empress consort.
 She was a daughter of Jia Chong and the first wife of Emperor Hui of the Jin dynasty and also a granddaughter of Jia Kui.
 She is commonly seen as a villainous figure in Chinese history, as the person who provoked the War of the Eight Princes, leading to the Wu Hu rebellions and the Jin Dynasty's loss of northern and central China.
 Between July 291 to May 300, she ruled the Jin empire from behind the scenes by dominating her developmentally disabled husband.

 Early life and marriage

 Jia Nanfeng was born in 257 to the Jin official Jia Chong and his second wife Guo Huai.
 She was their oldest daughter, although Jia Chong had two daughters from his previous marriage to noble lady Li Wan, a daughter of Li Feng.
 The couple had another daughter, Jia Wu (賈午), in 260.
 They also had two sons, both of whom died young.
 Jia Nanfeng also had a nursemaid, Xu Yi, who later served her as a trusted court maid.

 In 271, Jia's father desperately wanted to avoid an assignment to guard the Guanzhong region and fend off attacks from Di and Qiang (氐羌) rebels, so he decided to have either Jia or her younger sister marry the developmentally disabled crown prince, Sima Zhong.
 The emperor initially rejected the idea, as he preferred Wei Guan's daughter as a bride for the crown prince.
 Indeed, Emperor Wu argued:

 There are five reasons why Duke Wei's daughter is appropriate, and there are five reasons why Duke Jia's daughter is inappropriate.
 The Wei family are known for producing male children, and Lady Wei is mild-tempered, beautiful, tall, and fair-skinned.
 The Jia family lacks male children, and Lady Jia is jealous, ugly, short, and dark-skinned.